 A ways back we put together a series of SaaStr posts on how the customers I visited in person never churned.
 Some almost churned, but if I went out in person, and built a relationship, they never left.
 At least, not on my watch:

-Of course, right now it’s tougher to visit customers in-person.
-But what you can do is Zoom with them.
+Today, you can do even more.
+You can both visit all your top prospects and customers in person.
+And you can Zoom with them.
 In fact, you can Zoom with a lot more of them.
 At least 6-10 a week or more.
 More on that here:

 But why does this work?
 Why does spending real time, as CEO, with your top customer work in retaining them?